-A 70 year old female was diagnosed with Diabetic Type 1 more than 12 years ago.
-She also suffers from hypertension.
-She had a wound on the lateral side of her left heel.
+A patient was diagnosed with Diabetic Type 1 and hypertension.
+She came to the clinic with a wound on the lateral side of her left heel.
 The wound was caused by a hot stove and an electric mattress that she used for therapy.
 The heel first became scalded, which led to redness and eventually to a dry and black necrotic wound of 4cm x 4cm.

 The ulcer was first cleaned with a superoxidised solution after which the honey ointment was applied directly on the wound bed.
 The wound was covered with a honey hydrogel (L-Mesitran Border) to absorb possible excess fluids and to provide a protective pad on the delicate heel.
 This was done the first week of daily treatment and thereafter, theBorder dressing was replaced with a non-adhering absorbent compress because the exudates were significantly reduced.